christie-cb/whatsapp_bot/README.md

 Put this script on your crontab and put some messages into messages.txt to schedule messages.

-You can also use it to schedule messages or to send reminders to yourself;
+You can also use it to send reminders to yourself;
 simply add yourself as a contact and enter the contact as the recipient.

 <h2> How to use </h2>